Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Particle-In-Cell (PIC) Simulation of Laser Wakefield Acceleration

 The PIC simulations were performed using the quasi-3D axisymmetric cylindrical geometry implemented in SMILEI, with a decomposition into two azimuthal modes.
 A moving window scheme propagating at a speed of $c$ (the speed of light in vacuum) was employed.
 The simulation window had a longitudinal extent (along $\hat{x}$) of $82\lambda$ and a transverse (radial, $\hat{y}$) radius of $140\lambda$.
 Here, $\lambda = 0.82~\mu\text{m}$ is the wavelength of the laser used in this study.
 The grid resolution was set to $\lambda/50$ in the longitudinal direction and $\lambda/5$ in the radial direction, with an integration timestep of $\lambda/(51c)$.

 All three species mentioned earlier were treated as macroparticles, initially cold and randomly initialized within each cell.
 Eight particles per cell were considered for each species.
-To prevent any unintended non-physical boundary effects, a vacuum region of $100~\mu\text{m}$ was maintained from the left boundary, followed by the density profile of the species along the longitudinal direction ($\hat{x}$) as described earlier.
+The longitudinal ($\hat{x}$) density profiles used in the simulations are shown in Fig.~\ref{fig_density_openfoam}(b)–(c).
 In the radial direction ($\hat{y}$), no variation in density was considered.

 A terawatt-class laser (100~TW on target) was launched from the left boundary of the simulation box, propagating along $\hat{x}$ with linear polarization along $\hat{y}$.
 The laser was assumed to have Gaussian profiles in both the longitudinal and transverse directions.
 The laser parameters used in the simulation are as follows: wavelength of $820~\text{nm}$, pulse energy of $3.5~\text{J}$, pulse duration (FWHM) of $35~\text{fs}$, and beam waist (radius) of $20~\mu\text{m}$.
 With these parameters, the laser intensity at vacuum focus is $I_0 \approx 1.6 \times 10^{19}~\text{W/cm}^2$, corresponding to a normalized vector potential of $a_0 = 2.8$.
 The laser was initially focused at a position $x = 4.5~\text{mm}$ from the left boundary of the simulation box.
-The laser focusing position and the nitrogen concentration in the injection section were chosen by optimizing the resulting beam charge to fall within 30-60 pC.
 The tunnel ionization model based on the Ammosov-Delone-Krainov direct current (ADKdc) ionization rate \cite{ammosov1986tunnel}, along with zero-momentum initialization for newly ionized electrons, was employed to account for the laser-induced ionization of the inner-shell (K-shell) electrons of N$^{5+}$ ions.

+The laser parameters in the PIC simulations were fixed to correspond to the L2-DUHA laser system at the ELI Beamlines Facility.
+Other simulation parameters were chosen such that a beam charge in the range of 30-50 pC can be obtained, which is suitable for potential applications such as incoherent or coherent photon radiation in the extreme ultraviolet or X-ray regime.
+To reduce the dimensionality of the parameter space, the nitrogen concentration was fixed at $10\%$ with respect to the helium pressure at Inlet-1.
+Several preliminary simulations were conducted for different laser focusing positions.
+Based on these results, the focus position was set to $x \sim 4.5$ mm to achieve the desired charge range.
+The PIC simulation results for a particular case (Case-1), considering three different laser focusing positions, are presented in the Supplemental Material (Fig. S3).